Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-2.md

 ## Changing Values in the Caller's Scope

-Instead of passing something in and getting something out, what it you (heaven forbid) want to change an object in the caller's scope?
+Instead of passing something in and getting something out, what if you (heaven forbid) want to change an object in the caller's scope?
 If you have a reference type (like a hashtable or custom object), you can do this using `$using:`.

 ```powershell
 $result = Start-ThreadJob -ScriptBlock {